TickTeam/guide-tt/how_to_share_task_lists.md

 1. Open TickTick on your iOS device and slide the screen to the right.

-2. Tap on a list you want to share, then tap the option menu in the upper-right corner, then tap “Share”.
+2. Tap on a list you want to share, then tap the option menu in the upper-right corner, then tap "Share".

 3. Tap "Invite Member".

-4. Tap “Link” beside "Contacts", then tap "Send the link".
+4. Tap "Link" beside "Contacts", then tap "Send the link".

 5. Select an app to share the link with others.
 Other options include "Assign to Contact", "Copy", and "Print".